Luisia: Taxonomy and naming

 The genus Luisia was first formally described in 1829 by Charles Gaudichaud-Beaupré and the description was published in Voyage autour du monde fait par ordre du Roi sur les corvettes de S. M. l'Uranie et la Physicienne.
 The name Luisia honours Don Luis de Torres who assisted the French expedition at Guam.

 Distribution

 Orchids in the genus Luisia occur in Bhutan, China, India, Indochina, Indonesia, Japan, Malaysia, New Guinea the Philippines, Sri Lanka, Thailand, Australia, Micronesia and Melanesia.

 Species list

-The following is a list of species of Luisia accepted by the World Checklist of Selected Plant Families as at December 2018:
+The following is a list of species of Luisia accepted by the Plants of the World Online as at October 2025: